Mr3rf1/ZiRar/CONTRIBUTING.md

-# Contributing to Zirar
+# Contributing to ZiRar

-Thank you for your interest in contributing to Zirar!
+Thank you for your interest in contributing to ZiRar!
 This project is dedicated to educational purposes and ethical security research.
 We welcome contributions that enhance the educational value and maintain the ethical standards of this project.

 ## 🎓 Educational Mission